aadarsh3419/practicing_array_by_making_my_list_class/README.md

 **Purpose:**

-* Bubble Sort ki high time complexity kam karna
+* To reduce the high time complexity of Bubble Sort
-* Same descending order ko efficient banana
+* To efficiently sort data in descending order

 **Algorithm Used:**